The Link Between Diet and Age-Related Macular Degeneration

 Thank you for visiting with us today, we hope you found this article beneficial.
 We wish you the best of health!

 My dad loved his audiobooks, but years ago the sound quality was poor, and the machine was difficult to use.
-I wish he was around now to see all of the options he would have available to him.
-It wouldn’t help him get his eyesight back, but he would have loved the opportunity to listen to his books.
-Try Amazon’s Free Trial and see what you think!
+I wish he was around now to benefit by technological advances.
+And while this wouldn’t help him get his eyesight back, he would have loved the opportunity to listen to his books.
+Try Amazon’s Free Trial and see what you think